semav-techdev/GYM-Management/README.md

 A modern desktop-based Gym Management System built with React, FastAPI, and Electron.

-The application helps gym administrators manage members, staff, equipment, and daily operations through a fast, responsive, and user-friendly interface.
+The application helps gym administrators manage members, staff, equipment, plan and daily operations through a fast, responsive, and user-friendly interface.

 ---